 As of 2021, Shanghai was ranked as the 2nd Fintech powerhouse in the world after New York City.

-In 2021, 17.4% (4.3 million) of the city's registered population was aged 65 or above in Shanghai.
+In 2021, 17.4% (4.3 million) of the city's registered population in Shanghai was aged 65 or above.

-In July 13, 2022, Shanghai recorded a high temperature of 40.9 °C (105.6 °F).
+In July 2022, a temperature of 40.9 °C (105.6 °F) was recorded at a weather station in Xujiahui.

-As of 2022, 89.3% of Shanghai's population lived in urban areas, and 10.7% in rural areas.
+As of 2022, 89.3% of Shanghai's population lived in urban areas, and 10.7% lived in rural areas.

-As of 2022, the Greater Shanghai metropolitan area was estimated to produce a gross metropolitan product (nominal) of nearly 13 trillion RMB ($1.9 trillion).
+As of 2022, the Greater Shanghai metropolitan area was estimated to produce a gross metropolitan product of nearly 13 trillion RMB ($1.9 trillion).

-By 2022, Shanghai had 670 parks, of which 281 had free admission, and the per capita park area was 9 m.
+By 2022, Shanghai had 670 parks, with 281 offering free admission, and the per capita park area was 9 m (97 sq ft).

 In 2022, Shanghai was ranked fifth-highest in the number of billionaires by Forbes.

-In 2022, the average annual disposable income of Shanghai's residents was CN¥79,610 per capita.
+In 2022, the average annual disposable income of Shanghai's residents was CN¥79,610 (US$11,836) per capita, while the average annual salary of people employed in urban units in Shanghai was CN¥212,476 (US$31,589).

-As of 2023, Shanghai had 3.64 million tourists, generating CN¥177.12 billion in value.
-It had 57 five-star hotels, 52 four star hotels, 1,942 travel agencies, 144 rated tourist attractions, and 34 red tourist attractions.
+As of 2023, Shanghai had 57 five-star hotels, 52 four star hotels, 1,942 travel agencies, 144 rated tourist attractions, and 34 red tourist attractions.
+In 2023, Shanghai had 3.64 million tourists, a 4.8-fold growth compared to 2022.

-In 2023, Shanghai hosted 118 sports events, with 190,000 participants and 1.29 million spectators, driving a consumption of CN¥3.713 billion (US$510.83 million).
+In 2023, Shanghai hosted 118 sports events with 190,000 participants and 1.29 million spectators, driving a consumption of CN¥3.713 billion (US$510.83 million).

 In 2023, the Shanghai-based SAIC Motor ranked 84 on the Fortune Global 500 list.

-On August 2, 2024, Shanghai recorded its highest ever daily minimum temperature at 32.1 °C (89.8 °F) at Xujiahui.
+On August 2 2024, Xujiahui recorded the highest ever daily minimum temperature at 32.1 °C (89.8 °F).

-As of 2024, Shanghai is home to 13 companies of the Fortune Global 500—the fourth-highest number of any city.
+As of 2024, Shanghai is home to 13 companies of the Fortune Global 500, the fourth-highest number of any city.

 Hong Kong is a densely populated special administrative region of...

-China officially the People's Republic of China PRC is an...
+China officially the People's Republic of China is an East...

-Japan is an East Asian island country in the Pacific...
+Japan is an East Asian island country located in the...

 News encompasses information about current events disseminated through various media...